The listings featured on this site are from companies from which this site receives compensation. Read the

 Home Chef gives you loads of prep options, from classic meal kits to speedy 15-minute meal kits, oven- and grill-ready meals, and more.
 The dishes from its Fast & Fresh collection need only be microwaved (or oven-cooked if preferred), while the Culinary Collection meals feature more complex recipes.

 I love the flexibility you get with Home Chef.
 Weeknights are a great time to utilize these easy-prep dishes, but that doesn’t mean you can’t also indulge in some Culinary Collection recipes on your days off.
+Screenshot of Home Chef's meal prep options.

 Inexperienced cooks may prefer Home Chef’s straightforward recipes.
 In my opinion, this service provides more detailed instructions – alongside those low- or no-prep meals – making it easier for anyone to prepare and serve a flawless dish.

 Another plus for both services is that you’re guaranteed perfectly portioned ingredients, alongside some ready-made sauces and marinades.
-HelloFresh in particular is on a bid to help cut down on food waste and claims that its meal kits allow households to cut their food waste by 23%.
+HelloFresh in particular is on a bid to help cut down on food waste and claims that its meal kits allow households to cut food waste by 23%.

 Both are also comparable in terms of what they expect you to have in your cupboards already – you’ll often need to provide stuff like salt, pepper, butter, and oil.